 Microsoft Excel is widely used by businesses for regular data analysis.
-Excel features like charts, pivot tables, what-if analysis, conditional formatting, sorts & filters are popularly utilised by data analysts.
+Excel features like charts, pivot tables, what-if analysis, conditional formatting, sorts & filters are popularly utilized by data analysts.

 Modern-day businesses tend to utilize various tools and platforms for advertising, sales, customer support which create individual data silos.
 Decision-makers, thus need to consolidate all of these data silos at one place and then analyze the data for a complete understanding of the business across various verticals.
 However, most of these tools are not inter-compatible, most offering CSV or Excel file export options.
-Thus various sheets need to be downloaded from each software and consolidated in Excel for analysis.
+Thus various sheets need to be downloaded from each software and consolidated in Excel for data analysis.
 In this article, we will see just how effective Excel is for comprehensive data analysis.

 How does Data Analysis help in Sales & Marketing?

 Data Analysis will provide deeper insights which are used to optimize marketing campaigns.
 Be it their budget allocations, target audience, geography.
 Let us cite an instance: a marketing manager is planning for a paid campaign on Google.
 He will definitely have a basic idea of the number of clicks the ad will generate within a particular timeframe, based on keyword trends, bounce rates on the landing page and the number of leads that will be generated from those clicks.
 A comprehensive data analysis will reveal the expected revenue/profits that will be generated from this campaign, enabling him to easily calculate ROI and optimize the marketing budgets accordingly and set benchmarks for each campaign.